theorchard/openpyxl/doc/source/optimized.rst

 >>> # save the file
 >>> wb.save('new_big_file.xlsx') # doctest: +SKIP

-If you want to have cells with styles or comments then use a :func:`openpyxl.writer.dump_worksheet.WriteOnlyCell`
+If you want to have cells with styles or comments then use a :func:`openpyxl.writer.write_only.WriteOnlyCell`

 .. :: doctest

 >>> from openpyxl import Workbook
 >>> wb = Workbook(optimized_write = True)
 >>> ws = wb.create_sheet()
->>> from openpyxl.writer.dump_worksheet import WriteOnlyCell
+>>> from openpyxl.writer.write_only import WriteOnlyCell
 >>> from openpyxl.comments import Comment
 >>> from openpyxl.styles import Style, Font
 >>> cell = WriteOnlyCell(ws, value="hello world")